-[HR / Managers ] Pay people commensurate with their contributions and experience.
+[HR / Managers] Pay people commensurate with their contributions and experience.
 To ensure this is done fairly, conduct pay equity analyses on a regular basis and before pay or bonus review cycles so that any discrepancies can be addressed as a matter of course and not after they have built up over time.

 9. Update job descriptions and provide key information in hiring.

-10. Ensure transparency in career development opportunities.
-SEEN, HEARD AND VALUED ORGANIZATIONAL KNOWLEDGE ORGANIZATIONAL KNOWLEDGE [HR] Within job descriptions and team descriptions, clearly connect how individual and team outputs link to the larger organizational goals and mission.
-[HR / Managers] Ensure language in job descriptions doesn't dissuade certain groups from applying and [HR / Managers] Be transparent about and share career development information and internal opportunities.
-Also, ensure there is clarity on the benefits available to employees to support them to grow in the organization. have job descriptions in appropriate languages for the particular job, location, and context.
-11. Ensure performance review EXAMPLES OF TOOLS TO USE processes are equitable and add metrics around efforts to enhance belonging.
-Textio's Employer Brand product can scan organizations' brands and hiring content for harmful, imprecise, and/or unnecessarily metaphoric language, with information about why such language might exclude certain applicants, and nudges that suggest CONTRIBUTIONS VALUED AND RESPECTED [Leaders / HR] Ensure performance reviews do not inadvertently penalize certain groups or individuals. more inclusive language.
+[HR] Within job descriptions and team descriptions, clearly connect how individual and team outputs link to the larger organizational goals and mission.

+[HR / Managers] Ensure language in job descriptions doesn't dissuade certain groups from applying and have job descriptions in appropriate languages for the particular job, location, and context.

+Textio's Employer Brand product can scan organizations' brands and hiring content for harmful, imprecise, and/or unnecessarily metaphoric language, with information about why such language might exclude certain applicants, and nudges that suggest more inclusive language.

 Ulnclude is another such product with a focus on the hiring process.
 Its Inclusive Writing Tool scans job descriptions for gender-biased and racially exclusive language, and nudges organizations to use more inclusive alternatives.
-This includes ensuring annual-review criteria does not depend on facetime and formal mentoring programs that may rely on personal connections or inadvertently penalize people who choose to take advantage of flexible work opportunities.
-Also, recognize how bias related to gender and race, for example, may come into play in performance reviews and work to mitigate such bias.

 [HR / Managers] When employees are hired, ensure there is clarity around how to formally grow into new roles and positions.
-Have this be communicated in writing (so employees can consult [HR] For managers and leaders, incorporate the ability to support belonging as a key metric.
-Within 360 reviews, include questions and reflections on the ability to support belonging in teams (e.g., creating quality connections between employees, helping employees feel seen and heard, etc.) and create conditions for psychological safety.
+Have this be communicated in writing (so employees can consult the information) and verbally.